 Not so with Instagram.
 No matter how small your audience, your posts probably still receive at least a few likes and comments—especially if you use relevant hashtags.
 And with 500 million daily active users, it’s an enticing marketing channel.

 The business case for Instagram ecommerce is strong.
 Not only does Instagram's engagement demolish Twitter, Pinterest, Google+, and LinkedIn, but, for brands, it even outperforms Facebook by a factor of ten.

 It kind of makes you wonder why more brands aren’t on Instagram, right?

 - Introduction to how to advertise on Instagram

 - Targeting options when advertising on Instagram

 - How to create your first Instagram ad

 Instagram’s link problem

 For a long time, the big problem with marketing on Instagram has been getting your fans on Instagram back to your website.
-Since you can’t place clickable links in organic posts, brands have to direct Instagram follows to the link in their bio instead—and continuously update that link as they post new products.
+Since you can’t place clickable links in the Instagram caption of organic posts, brands have to direct followers to the link in their bio instead—and continuously update that link as they post new products.

 Although this isn’t ideal, Instagram has still been an impactful source of traffic and sales for many companies.
 In fact, Instagram was the most successful source of traffic in one of our case studies.
 All that traffic came from the same “link in bio.”